Naereen/Makefiles-support-for-VSCode/README.md

 ## [TODO task](https://github.com/Naereen/Makefiles-support-for-VSCode/labels/enhancement)
 - [ ] Embed [checkmake](https://github.com/mrtazz/checkmake) as a linting tool.
-- [ ] Add screenshots or a screencast showing the use of this extension.
 - [ ] Write a magical generic `.vscode/launch.json` file that adds any Makefile rule as a possible launch task (like [this extension for ST3](https://packagecontrol.io/packages/MakeCommands)).

 ----